hotchocolate2022/RobotA.I/README.md

-Appointment Management with Digital Clock
+🕒 Appointment Manager with Digital Clock
-A Python application for managing appointments and displaying a digital clock with the current date.
+A sleek Python application that combines a real-time digital clock with an appointment management system.
+Keep track of your schedule while enjoying a modern and user-friendly interface.

-Features
+✨ Features
-Real-time clock and date display.
-Add and view appointments.
-Delete completed appointments.
+Live Clock: Displays the current time in real-time.
+Date Display: Shows the current day and date.
+Add Appointments: Quickly schedule and save appointments with custom times.
+Manage Appointments: View, edit, and delete appointments seamlessly.
+MongoDB Integration: All data is securely stored in a MongoDB database.
-Requirements
+📋 Requirements
 Python 3.8 or higher
-MongoDB (local or remote)
+MongoDB (local or remote instance)
-pymongo library (pip install pymongo)
-Usage
-Start MongoDB.
-Run the application:
-Use the interface to manage your appointments.
-License
-This project is licensed under the MIT License.
+Dependencies:
+pymongo: Install via pip install pymongo
+tkinter: Included with Python (no additional installation required)